mdenchev/sequencer/README.md

 ## What

-A way to specify a dependency graph.
+A way to specify a sequence of events that might depend on other events - basically a dependency graph.
 Created for sequencing game events though I guess could be used for other stuff.

 ## Examples

 ### Linear sequence: Taking a piece in chess

-If you want to animate a piece taking another piece then you need to have the sequence:
+If you want to animate a piece taking another piece in chess, then you might have a sequence like:
 1. P1 moves to position of P2
-2. delete P2
+2. Delete P2
 3. Switch turn to opponent

+Where each event is only triggered after the previous has ended.

 This library makes it easy to create such sequence: